Close Menu

 Simple Counting Activities You Can Start Today

-1. Count Everything
+1. Count Everything Around the House

-Seriously, everything.
+Seriously, count everything.

 • Stairs as you walk up them